Get

 Health & Care

-Grooming these cats is a breeze, and a light brushing once or twice a week is perfectly adequate to remove any dead hair.
-Unfortunately, the wedgehead Siamese is prone to a fair amount of health issues, certainly more than any other Siamese varieties.
+Grooming these cats is a breeze, and a light brushing once or twice a week is perfectly adequate to remove any loose hair.
+Unfortunately, the wedgehead Siamese has been bred to have a more extreme body shape, which can increase the risk of certain health problems compared to other Siamese types.

 Suitability

 The wedgehead is as friendly, affectionate, and loyal as any Siamese cat, making them ideal family companions.
-They are great with children and dogs and slot perfectly into most family situations.
+They are great with children and dogs when properly socialized and slot perfectly into most family situations.
 These cats are attention-demanding and require an owner who is around frequently.
-If you are away at work all day, this breed may not be the ideal choice.
+If you are away at work all day, this type may not be the ideal choice.

 divider 2 cats